buildingSMART/bSDD/Documentation/bSDD import tutorial.md

 Go to the Management portal: [https://manage.bsdd.buildingsmart.org/](https://manage.bsdd.buildingsmart.org/).

-Alternatively, use one of [the third-party tools to manage and upload data dictionaries in bSDD](https://technical.buildingsmart.org/resources/software-implementations/?filter_5=bSDD+submit%2Fmanage&mode=any).
+Alternatively, use one of [the third-party tools to manage and upload data dictionaries in bSDD](https://technical.buildingsmart.org/resources/software-implementations/?filter_5=bSDD+submit%2Fmanage&mode=any), which integrates with [the bSDD API](https://app.swaggerhub.com/apis/buildingSMART/Dictionaries/v1).

 Note: if the Management Portal shows an error at startup or you keep seeing the spinner icon, try pressing Ctrl-F5 to refresh the cookies.
 If that doesn't work, then try an "incognito" or "InPrivate" window of your browser and then navigate to the Management portal.
 If that still doesn't work, then contact us: <a href="mailto:bsdd_support@buildingsmart.org">bsdd_support@buildingsmart.org</a>.